 The College will protect the identity of persons who report having been victims of sexual assault, domestic violence, dating violence, or stalking (to the fullest extent of the law).
 Additionally, the College will take all reasonable steps to investigate and respond to the complaint consistent with any request for privacy or request not to pursue an investigation.
 However, its ability to do so may be limited based on the nature of the request by the Complainant.

 If the Victim requests anonymity or that the College not pursue an investigation, the College must balance this request in the context of its responsibility to provide a safe environment for all College community members.
 In cases where the College cannot respect the wishes of the Victim, the College will consult with the Victim and keep them informed about the College’s course of action.

 If the report of misconduct discloses an immediate threat to the College campus community, where timely notice must be given to protect the health or safety of the community, the College will maintain the privacy of the Victim or Respondent’s identities, understanding that in a small community a Campus Safety Alert may make members of the community feel known or singled out.
-For additional details on the college’s Campus Safety Alert process, please refer to the Annual Security and Fire Safety Report at: (insert link)
+For additional details on the college’s Campus Safety Alert process, please refer to the Annual Security and Fire Safety Report.

 The College will assess any barriers to proceeding, including retaliation, and in cases where informal or formal resolution will take place, the College will inform the Respondent that Title IX prohibits retaliation and the College will take strong responsive action to protect the Complainant.

 The College has designated the following individual(s) to evaluate requests for privacy once the College is aware of alleged sexual violence:

 Amanda Blaugher, Title IX Director or a trained designee Section III.
 Organizational Behavior